Trump Tower Moscow Was Money Laundering Scheme For Cash Ripped Off From Kazakhstan Bank, New Lawsuit Alleges

 In another Trump connection to BTA Bank, reported by The Associated Press, the Kazakh financial giant hired Trump’s now-former personal lawyer and fixer Michael Cohen in 2017 to provide assistance with the ongoing litigation in the Ablyazov embezzlement case, but fired Cohen after just two months, saying that he “did absolutely nothing of value.”

-Cohen and Sater are childhood friends and they collaborated on the Trump Tower Moscow project, as Inquisitr has reported.
+Cohen and Sater are childhood friends and they collaborated on the Trump Tower Moscow project, as The Inquisitr has reported.